unpc2026/diaryasprogrammer/README.md

 ## 🔁 Periodic Model Snapshots

-After every 3 coherent conceptual units:
+After each major conceptual unit:

 * Summarize established definitions
 * Show how they relate